OmnisStudio/Omnis-CustomEditor/README.md

 # Omnis-CustomEditor
-Library shows how you can create a custom editor to modify a schema editor.
+Library shows how you can create a custom editor to modify a schema class.
 For more info:
 http://www.omnis.net/documentation/programming/index.jsp?detail=01omnistools.html#external-class-editor